zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 Let's say in the last step in our data flow, we'd like to send an email with all the photos, wait until the email has been sent, then resolve the Promise with the photos.

-We are provided with `sendEmailWithPhotos` that takes a list of photos and return a Promise that will resolve with nothing after email has been sent.
+We are provided with `sendEmailWithPhotos` that takes a list of photos and returns a Promise that will resolve with `null` after the email has been sent.

 We will make a fake `sendEmailWithPhotos` by using `delayThenResolve` again: